 In the pre-epidemic period, during the weeks starting February 2 through February 23, there is clear gradient between the four quartiles.
 Those CSAs ultimately ending up with the most COVID-19 cases initially had the largest percentage of devices staying at home.
 Put differently, those geographic areas with the highest proportion of socially immobile persons at baseline ultimately suffered the greatest cumulative burden of viral infection.
-During epidemic Phases I through III, by contrast, the relationship between disease burden and social distancing reverses.
+During epidemic Phases I through III, by contrast, the relationship between disease burden and social distancing reversed.
 Those CSAs that ultimately experienced the highest cumulative COVID-19 rates had the smallest percent of devices staying at home.
-As discussed in more detail in Appendix C, this reversal was most pronounced during that portion of Phase I from March 15 onward, as well as in Phase II.
+This reversal was most pronounced during that portion of Phase I from March 15 onward, as well as in Phase II.

 Table B2 in Appendix B shows the estimates of Spatial Model 2 with the inclusion of the percent of devices staying completely at home as a covariate.
-As anticipated from Figure 6, the regression results show a significant negative sign for the estimated parameter δ only during Phase II.
-That is, the higher the percentage staying completely at home, the lower was the incidence of newly confirmed COVID-19 infections, but only during Phase II.
+As anticipated from Figure 6, the regression results show a significant negative sign for the estimated parameter $\delta$ , but only during

+Phase II.
+That is, the higher the percentage staying completely at home during Phase II, the lower was the incidence of newly confirmed COVID-19 infections.